-Prevention and control of nausea and vomiting (emesis) (N&V) are paramount in the treatment of cancer patients.
-Chemotherapy-induced N&V is one of the most distressing acute side effects of cancer treatment; it occurs in up to 80% of patients and can have a significant impact on a patient's quality of life.
+Prevention and control of nausea and vomiting (N&V) are paramount in the treatment of patients with cancer.
+Chemotherapy-induced N&V is one of the most common and distressing acute side effects of cancer treatment.
+It occurs in up to 80% of patients and can have a significant impact on a patient's quality of life.
 N&V can also result in the following:

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

-Nausea is the subjective phenomenon of an unpleasant, wavelike sensation experienced in the back of the throat and/or the epigastrium that may culminate in vomiting (emesis).
-Vomiting is the forceful expulsion of the contents of the stomach, duodenum, or jejunum through the oral cavity.
+Nausea is the subjective experience of an unpleasant, wavelike sensation in the back of the throat and/or the epigastrium that may culminate in vomiting (emesis).
+Vomiting (emesis) is the forceful expulsion of the contents of the stomach, duodenum, or jejunum through the oral cavity.
 Retching involves the gastric and esophageal movements of vomiting without expulsion of vomitus; it is also referred to as dry heaves.

-Neurotransmitters (including serotonin, substance P, and dopamine) found in the CTZ, the vomiting center (thought to be located in the nucleus tractus solitarius), and enterochromaffin cells in the gastrointestinal tract then release efferent impulses that are transmitted to the abdominal musculature, salivation center, and respiratory center.
-The relative contribution from these multiple pathways culminating in N&V symptoms is complex and is postulated to account for the variable emetogenicity (intrinsic emetogenicity and mitigating factors [i.e., dosage, administration route, and exposure duration]) and emetogenic profile (i.e., time to onset, symptom severity, and duration) of agents.[3,4]
+Neurotransmitters (including serotonin, substance P, and dopamine) found in the CTZ, the vomiting center (thought to be located in the nucleus tractus solitarius), and enterochromaffin cells in the gastrointestinal tract release efferent impulses.
+These impulses are transmitted to the abdominal musculature, salivation center, and respiratory center.
+The relative contribution from these multiple pathways, culminating in N&V symptoms, is complex.
+It is postulated to account for agents' variable emetogenicity (intrinsic emetogenicity and mitigating factors [i.e., dosage, administration route, and exposure duration]) and emetogenic profile (i.e., time to onset, symptom severity, and duration).[3,4]